Skip to main content

 26. Handpicked Italian Products Delivered to Your Doorstep

-Is there a way to participate in the olive harvest in Italy?
+Is There a Way to Participate in the Olive Harvest in Italy?

 Watch the Italian Olive Harvest in action:

-Behind a simple bottle of Extra Virgin Olive Oil
+Behind a Simple Bottle of Extra Virgin Olive Oil…

 I hope you’ve enjoyed this blog post and now you know exactly, what an extra virgin olive oil is.
-Moreover, how is it made, wha is the process and the useful tips.
+Moreover, how is it made, what is the process and the useful tips.
 You’ve just experienced the big amount of work behind a simple bottle of pure Extra Virgin Olive oil.

 We are what we eat, and that’s definitely right.